SalmaSengab/power-bi-portfolio/Job-Postings-Dashboard/README.md

 The `.pbix` file contains **9 report pages**, each focused on a different analytical angle:

-1. **Company** — Company-level KPIs and gauges, scatter plots of pay vs. company size/industry, and a detail table, with slicers to filter by industry, size, and location.
+1. **Company**: Company-level KPIs and gauges, scatter plots of pay vs. company size/industry, and a detail table, with slicers to filter by industry, size, and location.
-2. **Jobs** — High-level overview with KPI cards, a clustered column chart of postings by title/type, a stacked area chart of postings over time, and a pie chart breakdown by position type.
+2. **Jobs**: High-level overview with KPI cards, a clustered column chart of postings by title/type, a stacked area chart of postings over time, and a pie chart breakdown by position type.
-3. **Skills** — Explores in-demand skills via scatter and line charts, with slicers for title, level, and location.
+3. **Skills**: Explores in-demand skills via scatter and line charts, with slicers for title, level, and location.
-4. **Job Level Analysis** — Stacked area and clustered column charts comparing postings and pay across seniority levels over time.
+4. **Job Level Analysis**: Stacked area and clustered column charts comparing postings and pay across seniority levels over time.
-5. **Job Titels** *(sic)* — Treemap of job postings by title, filterable by location and industry.
+5. **Job Titels** *(sic)*: Treemap of job postings by title, filterable by location and industry.
-6. **Salary Analysis** — Line chart of salary trends over time and a pie chart of pay distribution.
+6. **Salary Analysis**: Line chart of salary trends over time and a pie chart of pay distribution.
-7. **Skill Analysis** — Clustered column chart ranking the most frequently requested skills.
+7. **Skill Analysis**: Clustered column chart ranking the most frequently requested skills.
-8. **Skill Likelihood** — Line chart and pivot table estimating the likelihood of specific skills appearing by role/level.
+8. **Skill Likelihood**: Line chart and pivot table estimating the likelihood of specific skills appearing by role/level.
-9. **Experience Analysis** — Scatter charts and a detail table examining the relationship between years of experience, pay, and applicant volume.
+9. **Experience Analysis**: Scatter charts and a detail table examining the relationship between years of experience, pay, and applicant volume.

 ---

 ## Tools & Tech Stack

-- **Power BI Desktop** — report authoring, data modeling, DAX measures
+- **Power BI Desktop**: report authoring, data modeling, DAX measures
-- **Power Query** — data cleaning and transformation
+- **Power Query**: data cleaning and transformation
-- **DAX** — calculated measures (e.g. average pay, applicant trends)
+- **DAX**: calculated measures (e.g. average pay, applicant trends)
 - Source data provided as a tab-delimited `.csv`

 ---